 - Keep soil moist, keep weed free area, 3’-4’ diameter.
 Those weeds compete for moisture!
 They also provide cover for field mice, who will nibble bark and roots and can stunt or potentially kill young trees.

-- If new growth shoots (terminal shoots) stop growing by early summer, it is one of three things usually: Not enough water, mildew (gray, dead looking tips on branch ends.), or tree is deficient in nutrients.
+- If new growth shoots (terminal shoots) stop growing by early summer, it is one of three things usually: not enough water, mildew (gray, dead looking tips on branch ends), or deficient nutrients.
 Lime and compost additions in years 1 and 2 can help.

 - Remove all but 2-4 fruits first year.
 This helps put the tree’s energy into growing wood and roots.

-- New growth- if growth is less than 18” per year average per shoot then the tree might be lacking water and/or nutrients
+- New growth – If growth per shoot is less than 18” per year on average, then the tree might be lacking water and/or nutrients.

-- Keep 3′-4′ area clean around trees first 7-8 years so voles/field mice don’t eat your tree’s roots and there is less competition from grass and weeds for moisture.
+- Keep 3′-4′ area weed-free around trees during the first 7-8 years so voles/field mice don’t eat your tree’s roots, and there is less competition for moisture.

-- Fruit- leave up to 6 fruit close to the trunk, remove all at ends of branches.
+- Fruit – Leave up to 6 fruits close to the trunk, remove all at ends of branches.
 How do you know if you’ve left too much fruit?